-Denis Paccagnella, Susan Woods, director of the West Oro Ratepayers’ Association (WORA), and Mark Scharf, a WORA adviser, stand at the proposed site of a TRY Recycling transfer and processing facility.
-WORA and Paccagnella are concerned operating the facility at the Line 7 site could impact water running underneath.
-SARA ROSS - THE PACKET & TIMES
+Denis Paccagnella, Susan Woods, director of the West Oro Ratepayers’ Association (WORA), and Mark Scharf, a WORA adviser, stand at the site of TRY Recycling transfer and processing facility in Oro-Medonte.
+SARA ROSS/THE PACKET & TIMES

 A group of concerned Oro-Medonte residents are fighting to prevent TRY Recycling from operating in the township.